marberts/sps/README.md

 ```
 ## References

 Beaumont, J.-F., and Patak, Z. (2012).
-On the Generalized Bootstrap for Sample Surveys with Special Attention to Poisson Sampling. \emph{International Statistical Review}, 80(1): 127-148.
+On the Generalized Bootstrap for Sample Surveys with Special Attention to Poisson Sampling. *International Statistical Review*, 80(1): 127-148.

 Ohlsson, E. (1998).
-Sequential Poisson Sampling. \emph{Journal of Official Statistics}, 14(2): 149-162.
+Sequential Poisson Sampling. *Journal of Official Statistics*, 14(2): 149-162.